RhubarbPHP/Module.Stem/docs/collections.md

 repository can implement an `INNER JOIN` to load relationship models along with the primary model.

-This happens automatically if you are filtering or sorting on a related property, however you can manually request this behaviour if you know that later in your code you will be accessing a relationship for a large number of models.
+You can request this behaviour if you know that later in your code you will be accessing a relationship for a large number of models.
 A classic example is where you are displaying a table of data with some of the columns coming from a relationship: